2026 TripAdvisor Travelers’ Choice: Nile Cruisers ranks among the top 10% of experiences worldwide.

 Check out more about tour packages that include a visit to the Tomb of Tutankhamun

-This article was updated and re-written in part by Hesham El Gammal; on February 8th, 2025 + fact-checked.
+This article was updated and rewritten in part by Hesham El Gammal on Jun 18th, 2026.

 Comments